Skip to content

 11. Funaki – 5’7”

-Funaki is a Japanese wrestler who is known for his technical wrestling skills and his ability to perform high-risk maneuvers.
+Funaki is a Japanese wrestler known for his technical wrestling skills and his ability to perform high-risk maneuvers.
 He has won several championships throughout his career, including the WWE Cruiserweight Championship and the WWE Tag Team Championship.

 10. Jamie Noble – 5’7”

-Jamie Noble is an American wrestler who is known for his brawling style and his ability to take punishment.
+Jamie Noble is an American wrestler known for his brawling style and his ability to take punishment.
 He has won several championships throughout his career, including the WWE Cruiserweight Championship and the WWE Tag Team Championship.

 He is known for his technical prowess and innovative moves.
 Noble has been a mainstay in the WWE for over a decade, and his time in the company has been marked by memorable feuds and impressive victories.